- Biomedical Ethics Unit

 Students pursuing the master's degree specialization normally take two semesters of courses before beginning their master's thesis.
 Courses offered include Bioethics Theory, Public Health Ethics and Policy, Research Ethics, and a Practicum that includes placement in a clinical or research setting.
 Research and writing the thesis normally takes one year.
 Students must also comply with the course and thesis requirements of their home disciplines.

 M.D., professional training in a health science, or bachelor's degree in the sciences, social sciences, law, philosophy, or religious studies.
 Other students may be considered on an individual basis.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

-Applications for the Master’s Specialization in Bioethics are made initially through the Faculties of Law, Medicine (Division of Experimental Medicine, Department of Human Genetics, Department of Family Medicine), Religious Studies, and the Department of Philosophy.
+Applications for the Master’s Specialization in Bioethics are made initially through the Faculties of Law, Medicine (Division of Experimental Medicine, Department of Human Genetics, Department of Family Medicine), and Arts (Department of Philosophy, School of Religious Studies).

 Applicants must satisfy the admission criteria for their chosen discipline and those of the Bioethics Unit, which administers the program and teaches the core courses; see www.mcgill.ca/biomedicalethicsunit/masters/apply.

 Applicants must be accepted by the appropriate Faculty, the Bioethics Graduate Studies Advisory Committee, and Graduate and Postdoctoral Studies.

 Application Dates and Deadlines

 Deadlines coincide with those of the chosen base discipline.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.